bradcrc/color-lite-card/README.md

 This card supports both regular white dimmable bulbs, and color bulbs.

-**Requirements:** The referenced light entity must support the 'brightness' attribute for dimming to work, and it must support the 'hs_color' and 'rgb_color' attributes for color to work.
+**Requirements:** The referenced light entity must support the 'brightness' attribute for dimming to work, and it must support the 'color_temp_kelvin', 'hs_color' and 'rgb_color' attributes for color to work.

 The card currently only works on browsers that support the css filter element.
-Would be very easy for you to add webkit support if you wanted or needed that.
+Should be easy for you to add webkit support if you need that.

 ------------